Careers and Employability Service

 Our graduates have embarked on diverse scientific careers in academic research, environmental consultancy, analytical chemistry, software engineering, pharmaceutical statistics, livestock nutrition and even space operations.

-If you think that your future lies in science, a great place to start would be to take the Science Council's quiz to find out which of the 10 types of scientist you are:
+If you think that your future lies in using your science knowledge, then explore what different laboratory-based roles are like.
+You may also find that taking the Science Council's quiz to find out which of the 10 types of scientists you are can help your decision making:

 Which type of scientist are you?